byoso/flask_for_desktop/README.md

 ```

 ### 3. get a converter file
+For the simpliest version:

 ```
 flask-fd plop 1
 ```
-or (for a more customizable interface)
+or for a more customizable interface
 ```
 flask-fd plop 2
 ```